Henry Percy, 1st Earl of Northumberland: In literature and media

 Northumberland is a major character in Shakespeare's Richard II, Henry IV, part 1, and Henry IV, part 2.

 His position as a character in the Shakespearean canon inspired the character of Lord Percy Percy, heir to the duchy of Northumberland in the historical sitcom The Black Adder, set during the very late Plantagenet era.

-The novel Lion of Alnwick by Carol Wensby-Scott is the first volume of the Percy Saga trilogy which retells the story of "the wild and brilliant Percy family" and relates a fictionalised account of the lives of the 1st Earl of Northumberland and his son Henry "Hotspur" Percy.
-The other novels in the trilogy, Lion Dormant and Lion Invincible tell the story of his other descendants and their role in the English War of the Roses.
+Lion of Alnwick is a novel by Carol Wensby-Scott and the first volume of the Percy Saga trilogy.
+The work offers a fictionalized retelling of the history of the “wild and brilliant” Percy family, focusing on the lives of Henry Percy, 1st Earl of Northumberland, and his son Henry “Hotspur” Percy.
+The subsequent volumes, Lion Dormant and Lion Invincible, recount the lives of other members of the family and their involvement in the Wars of the Roses.

-Henry Percy and his son Hotspur are also essential characters in Edith Pargeter's novel, A Bloody Field by Shrewsbury which recounts the events leading up to the Battle of Shrewsbury in 1403.
+Henry Percy and his son Hotspur also appear as principal characters in Edith Pargeter's novel A Bloody Field by Shrewsbury, which narrates the events leading up to the Battle of Shrewsbury in 1403.

 He is a major character in My Lord John by Georgette Heyer.